A great way to introduce young people to financial responsibility

-We don't currently advertise an interest rate, however we do pay a yearly dividend, gross of tax, on the account.
+We pay a yearly "dividend", gross of tax, on the account.

-The dividend rate will be determined by the Board of Directors and ratified by the members in Annual General Meeting (AGM).
+The dividend rate is determined by the Board of Directors and ratified by the members in Annual General Meeting (AGM).

 Any dividend due will be paid to the account annually on the first working day after the AGM.
 Dividend will be based on the balances held in the account throughout the year to the 30 September prior to the AGM.